Wire EDM Manufacturing Process – How It Works and Applications

 Electrical discharge machining (EDM) is a manufacturing process that implements electrical sparks to form a metal shape.
 Because of these sparks, EDM is also sometimes referred to as spark machining.
 In this process, the desired shape is cut from the metal when current discharges, or sparks, occur between two electrodes; where the sparking occurs, cuts are made into the metal, creating the desired shape and detaching it from the metal sheet.

-There are two main types of EDM — wire and sinker — and several other less common methods, but this article will be focusing on wire EDM.
+There are two main types of EDM — wire and sinker — and several other less common methods, but this article will be focusing on wire EDM machining.
 Wire EDM uses a wire as the tool electrode.
 The wire is wound between two spools and, when in motion, the active part of the wire continually switches — preventing the material from eroding from the wire itself.

 EDM blog-post banner